Monday

 Although Steve Rogers is the noble spirit that drives the costume, the outfit and shield is the propriety of Uncle Sam to do as they please.
 Instead of acquiescing to the government's demands in exchange for having the right to wear the Captain America uniform and shield, Steve Rogers abdicates only to be easily replaced by John Walker in the role.
 To Gruenwald's credit, he never personifies Walker as some cookie cutter villain or a mind-controlled scallywag whose program is to indefinitely substitute Captain America and be rid of Steve Rogers.
 Walker certainly regards the original Cap as outdated in the manner he combats evil but deep down, he is very much the same boy scout that his predecessor was; they both want to serve their country as best they can.

 Speaking about courses of action taken, Marvel Comics immediately rectified a faux-pas where the character of Lemar Hoskins is concerned.
-As explained in issue 340, Mark Gruenwald was not aware that in some parts of the country, ''buck'' is a derogatory name for a black man.
+As explained in issue #340 of the original series, Mark Gruenwald was not aware that in some parts of the country, ''buck'' is a derogatory name for a black man.
 Thus, it is understandable that a black character being codenamed Bucky raised hostile feelings towards the publisher.
 Truth be told, if I had not learnt about this in the comic book itself, I would have never guessed this fact in a million years.
 Hence, in issue 341, the writer cleverly inserts this point within the story and Lemar would now be known as Battlestar donned with a new outfit.

 Saturday